-A shareholder or guarantor is the owner of your company.
+- A shareholder or a guarantor: The owner of your company.
 It can be the same person as your company director.

-A memorandum and articles of association are the founding documents of your company that are provided by your company formation agent.
+- A memorandum and articles of association: The founding documents of your company that are provided by your company formation agent.

 - Share capital of at least one issued share: Please note that this requirement only actually applies to limited by shares companies.